GalPalas/3D_Portfolio/README.md

 ### Installation
 To run this project on your local machine, please follow these steps:

-- Clone the repository: git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.
+- Clone the repository: git clone https://github.com/GalPalas/3D_Portfolio.git.
-- Navigate to the project directory: cd YOUR-REPOSITORY.
+- Navigate to the project directory: cd 3D_Portfolio.
 - Install the dependencies: npm install.
 - Start the development server: npm run dev.
-- Open your web browser and navigate to http://localhost:3000.
+- Open your web browser and navigate to http://localhost:5173.

 ### Contributing
 If you would like to contribute to this project, please open a pull request or issue and I will be happy to review it.